StephaneFurderer/ai-cookbook/README.md

 And in 2025, this external data landscape has completely changed.

-## AI-based weather models from Google outperforming traditional methods.
+## POV: AI-based weather models from Google outperforming traditional methods.
 For the first time, AI-based weather models like the ones Google has released to the community are outperforming traditional meteorological methods.
 These models are incredibly accurate, and they’re freely accessible.
 This means that the companies who are able to rapidly source, integrate, and operationalize these forecasts will get a material edge in risk anticipation.